-For Immediate Release November 16, 2023
+For Immediate Release March 15, 2024

-Highly Pathogenic Avian Influenza Detected in Ellis County Birds
+Highly Pathogenic Avian Influenza Detected in Moore County Birds

-AUSTIN, TX - The Texas Animal Health Commission (TAHC) and the United States Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS) confirmed the presence of highly pathogenic avian influenza (HPAI) in a non-commercial mixed species backyard flock (non-poultry) in Ellis County, Texas.
+AUSTIN, TX - The Texas Animal Health Commission (TAHC) and the United States Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS) confirmed the presence of highly pathogenic avian influenza (HPAI) in a non-commercial mixed species backyard flock (non-poultry) in Moore County, Texas.
+This is the first confirmed case of HPAI in Texas this year.

-Following the observation of sick birds and bird deaths in the flock, samples were tested at the Texas A&M Veterinary Medical Diagnostic Laboratory and confirmed at the APHIS National Veterinary Services Laboratories in Ames, Iowa on November 14, 2023.
+Following the observation of sick birds and bird deaths in the flock, samples were tested at the Texas A&M Veterinary Medical Diagnostic Laboratory and confirmed at the APHIS National Veterinary Services Laboratories in Ames, Iowa on March 11, 2024.

 The TAHC is working closely with federal animal health officials on a joint incident response.
-State officials quarantined the affected premises, and as part of existing avian influenza response plans, federal and state partners are working jointly on additional surveillance in areas around the affected flock.
+State officials quarantined the affected premises, and as part of existing avian influenza response plans, federal and state partners are working jointly to conduct surveillance in areas around the affected flock.